PSBP-Library/psbp003/README.md

 Computations are library level defined artifacts.

-Computation execution is partly defined by the implementations of the specified computation concepts.
+Computation execution is defined by the implementations of the specified computation concepts.

+Computation execution potentially has side effects.

 ### Partially implementing `Function` in terms of `Computation`